GodotSteam/GodotSteam-Docs/docs/tutorials/c-sharp.md

 ## Workarounds
 ==}

 Thankfully, for those of you using the GDExtension version of the project, there is a lovely project that will help!
-Thanks to **LauraWebdev**, we have this cool plug-in: [GodtoSteam C# Bindings](https://github.com/LauraWebdev/GodotSteam_CSharpBindings){ target="_blank" }
+Thanks to **LauraWebdev**, we have this cool plug-in: [GodtoSteam C# Bindings](https://github.com/LauraWebdev/GodotSteam_CSharpBindings){ target="\_blank" }

 While I am still trying to get up to speed on all this C# business, you can read more about how it works on Github.
 There are even some excellent pieces of example code!

 ### SteamMultiplayerPeer

 If you are using [SteamMultiplayerPeer](https://github.com/expressobits/steam-multiplayer-peer) for networking you can use a C# wrapper.
 It's currently not merged but there is a [PR](https://github.com/expressobits/steam-multiplayer-peer/pull/21/commits/9ed16cdc27fcd21c9cd28dbe652c55f79b1b3a82).
-You can put that script anyway in your Godot project and it will work with the rest of the C# bindings above.
+You can put the script anywhere in your Godot project and it will work with the rest of the C# bindings above.

 {==
 ## Other Resources